-- When towing with the front wheels on the ground: Turn the ignition key to the OFF position and secure the steering wheel in a straightahead position with a rope or similar device.
+- When towing manual or automatic transmission models with the front wheels on the ground: Turn the ignition key to the OFF position and secure the steering wheel in a straightahead position with a rope or similar device.
 Never place the ignition key in the LOCK position.
-This will result in damage to the steering lock mechanism. - When towing manual transmission models with the rear wheels on the ground (if you do not use towing dollies): Always release the parking brake and move the transmission shift lever to the N (neutral) position.
+This will result in damage to the steering lock mechanism. - When towing manual transmission models with the rear wheels on the ground or four wheels on the ground (if you do not use towing dollies): Always release the parking brake and move the transmission shift lever to the N (neutral) position.